Phil McGraw: Oprah Winfrey and the Dr. Phil show

 In 1995, Oprah Winfrey hired McGraw's legal consulting firm CSI to prepare her for the Amarillo Texas beef trial.
 Winfrey was so impressed with McGraw that she thanked him for her victory in that case, which ended in 1998.
 Soon after, she invited him to appear on her show.
-His appearance proved so successful that he began appearing weekly as a relationship and life strategy expert on Tuesdays starting in April 1998.
+His appearance proved so successful that he began appearing weekly as a relationship and life strategy expert on Tuesdays, starting in April 1998.

 In September 2002, McGraw formed Peteski Productions and launched his own syndicated daily television show, Dr. Phil, produced by Winfrey's Harpo Studios.
-Dr. Phil is an advice show, in which McGraw tackles a different topic on each show, offering advice to his guests.
+Dr. Phil is an advice show in which McGraw tackles a different topic each show, offering advice to his guests.
 He signed a five-year extension of his syndication deal with his show's distributors, King World Productions, Inc. The deal was to pay McGraw $15 million per year and keep the show in production through the 2013–2014 television season.

+In 2007, McGraw was named 30th on the Forbes Celebrity 100 list.
 On May 21, 2007, Dr. Phil was ranked fourth by Nielsen Media Research, with 6.69 million viewers.
-About one year later, on May 12, 2008, the show was ranked sixth with 5.69 million viewers.
-In May 2008 the only talk show more popular than Dr. Phil was The Oprah Winfrey Show.
-In 2007 McGraw was 30th on the Forbes Celebrity 100 list.
-On December 11, 2018 Dr. Phil was the top syndicated show with a "2.9 live-plus-same-day" national Nielsen rating, ranking first among talk shows for the 117th consecutive week.
-His ranking improved, and by 2020 he was in the 22nd spot on the same Forbes list with earnings of $65.5 million.
+On May 12, 2008, almost one year later, the show was ranked sixth with 5.69 million viewers.
+At that time, the only talk show more popular than Dr. Phil was The Oprah Winfrey Show.
+On December 11, 2018, Dr. Phil was the top syndicated show with a "2.9 live-plus-same-day" national Nielsen rating, ranking first among talk shows for the 117th consecutive week.
+His ranking improved, and by 2020, he was in the 22nd spot on the aforementioned Forbes list with earnings of $65.5 million.